 Plenty of credit cards give bonus cash back rewards in certain purchase categories.
 Cardholders may receive extra value on gas, groceries, dining, entertainment, wholesale clubs and more.
-Other cards have bonus categories that change every quarter, giving you the chance to earn big on different types of purchases every few months.… read full answer
+Other cards have bonus categories that change every quarter and may require activation, giving you the chance to earn big on different types of purchases every few months.… read full answer

 Lots of credit cards with cash back bonus rewards on purchases also offer an initial cash rewards bonus for spending a certain amount in the first few months.
 Plus, it’s good to remember that many credit cards without cash back bonus rates still give a solid cash back rate on all purchases.

-There are tons of cash bonus credit cards that offer you money for meeting a spending requirement in the first few months.
+There are many cash bonus credit cards that offer you money for meeting a spending requirement in the first few months.
 These cards are a good way to get a hefty rebate on your purchases at the start, especially if they also have … read full answerno annual fee.
 But it’s important to remember that initial bonuses are just that – initial.
-You’ll want to choose a card that provides great everyday perks even after you earn the bonus.… read full answer
+You’ll want to choose a card that provides great everyday perks even after you earn the bonus.

-Today’s best cash bonus credit cards:
+Here are some of the best cash bonus credit cards:

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

-WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.